menvuthy/portfolio/docs/Content/Project/2021/indonesia-project.rst

 Background
 --------------------
-In this project, I conducted several analytic work and map development using high-resolution satellite image data of Northern Indonesia.
+In this project, I conducted several analytic work and map development using high-resolution satellite image data of Northern Java.
 It is the international project of the company I am working for; therefore, there are so many information I cannot disclose.
 However, what I present here is just the method I developed by myself, so it can be used for learning.
 By the way, the analysis includes area and shoreline extraction works for time-change comparison.
 The satellite images used for this analysis is World View series (WV) owned by Maxar Technologies (formerly DigitalGlobe) of the United States.
 In addition to high-frequency and high-precision photography, this satellite image has a high spatial resolution of about 30 cm.

 .. image:: indonesia-project/image/WorldView3_satellite.png
     :width: 50%